hosny8/enhanced-tcas/README.md

 Project Status:

-As of March 2025, this project is actively maintained and updated.
+As of May 2025, this project is actively maintained and updated.
 I am still working on enhancements, optimizations, and potential regulatory pathways.

 If you have any feedback, suggestions, or notice anything that needs correction, I’d love to hear from you.
 Feel free to reach out at (510) 219-3005 or at mhosny@berkeley.edu.
 ## Key Features